Welcome to my wedding diary

 It really had been the perfect Valentine’s weekend!

 We drove home around the Bays and went to settle in for the afternoon, or so I thought.
 You can imagine my surprise (okay, complete shock and disbelief) when, 5 minutes after getting home, up in our bedroom about to relax for the evening, he said “Will you Marry me?”

 SHE SAID YES!

 We celebrated with our flatmates and Champagne, of course!

-A week later, with a fellow blogger friend, I decided to start ‘She Said Yes’ as my wedding journal and a place to release my thoughts, frustrations and little love notes from the heart.
+A week later, I decided to start ‘She Said Yes’ as my own wedding journal – a place to release my thoughts, frustrations and experiences.
 Surprisingly, I found wedding planning easy, and I loved writing about it too.
-I began sharing wedding planning guides, articles about what I was doing, and how other brides-to-be could organiser their weddings too.
+I began sharing wedding planning guides, articles about what I was doing such as how to budget for a wedding and sharing how other brides-to-be could best organise their weddings too.